Inherited Assets in a Divorce

 You need to know that there is a very high burden of proof contesting the presumption of shared funds.
 If you wish to contest the sharing of an inheritance, you will likely need the advice of an experienced family law attorney in your area that can best handle these types of issues.

 If you would like to know more about how a divorce will affect your inheritance, the experienced divorce attorneys at Charlton & Glover are ready to help you.
-Call us at (770) 993-1005 to schedule a free initial consultation.
+Call us at (770) 993-1005 to schedule an initial consultation.